cosmos/sdk-tutorials/docs/b9lab-processes.md

 1. Check the checkboxes on the Pull Request description accordingly to the review you want to request, in the final qa review section
 2.

-add labels
-b9lab-internal, open-for-review, final-qa-review

-move out of draft when ready to be merged